 The Company's principal operations are conducted through the four HMOs operating in California, Washington, Michigan and Utah.
 The HMOs are subject to state regulations that, among other things, require the maintenance of minimum levels of statutory capital, as defined by each state, and restrict the timing, payment and amount of dividends and other distributions that may be paid to their stockholders.
 To the extent the subsidiaries must comply with these regulations, they may not have the financial flexibility to transfer funds to the Company.
-The Company's proportionate share of the net assets in these subsidiaries (after intercompany eliminations) which may not be transferable in the form of loans, advances or cash dividends was \$27.7 million and \$30.1 million at December 31, 2001 and 2002, respectively, and \$32.4 million at March 31, 2003 (unaudited).
+The Company's proportionate share of the net assets in these subsidiaries (after intercompany eliminations) which may not be transferable in the form of loans, advances or cash dividends without the consent of the regulators was \$27.7 million and \$30.1 million at December 31, 2001 and 2002, respectively.